 Defensive Mental Skills Impact on Performance Desire for excellence Train like you compete, practically and efficiently, avoiding the in training problems of over-training and under-recovery.
-Controlling competitive anxiety Allows you to stay in control, which is especially critical as the events get bigger and you become vulnerable to anxiety.
-Controlling anger and frustration Allows you to save energy for competition, control thoughts and stay on task, even when real problems exist.
-Energy management (raising intensity) Allows you to 'ramp up' energy when the situation calls for it.
-Energy management (recovery between efforts) Allows you to use the recovery time available so you have needed energy at the finish.
-Energy management (adjusting energy) Allows you to be aware of the correct energy level needed for a given situation and make quick adjustments, up or down, for physical and mental readiness.
-Recovery from performance Allows you to quickly 'bounce back' from mistakes, defeats or bad luck and yet retain positive and useful thoughts.
+Controlling Allows you to stay in control, which is especially critical as the competitive anxiety events get bigger and you become vulnerable to anxiety.

-setbacks Flexible when Allows you to quickly adapt to change, tolerate disruptions to environment changes your routine, and see all changes as opportunities.
+Controlling anger Allows you to save energy for competition, control thoughts and and frustration stay on task, even when real problems exist.
+Energy management Allows you to 'ramp up' energy when the situation calls for it. (raising intensity) Energy management Allows you to use the recovery time available so you have needed (recovery between energy at the finish. efforts) Energy management Allows you to be aware of the correct energy level needed for a (adjusting energy) given situation and make quick adjustments, up or down, for physical and mental readiness.
+Recovery from Allows you to quickly 'bounce back' from mistakes, defeats or performance bad luck and yet retain positive and useful thoughts. setbacks Flexible when Allows you to quickly adapt to change, tolerate disruptions to environment changes your routine, and see all changes as opportunities.
 Focus despite Allows you to stay on task, keeping all five senses oriented only distractions towards useful signals, even when all five senses could get pulled away from the task.
 Mental maintenance Allows you to be self-aware, noting changes and variations, skills making adjustments needed to keep thoughts simple and effective.